rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 200 px
    :align: center

-Notice the indeterminated relational situation (6*S*2) observed between node '6' and node '2'.
-The corresponding characteristic value r(6*S*2) = 0.0 is marked in grey with an openheaded arrow.
-We may extract both the symmetric as well as the assymetric part of digraph dg:
+Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetric links are drawn in black with an arrowhead showing the direction of the link.
+Notice the indeterminated relational situation (*r(6S2) = 0.00*) observed between nodes '6' and '2'.
+The corresponding link is marked in grey with an open arrowhead in the drawing.
+We may now extract both this symmetric as well as this asymetric part of digraph *dg* with the help of two corresponding constructors:
+    >>> from digraphs import AsymmetricPartialDigraph, SymmetricPartialDigraph
     >>> asymDg = AsymmetricPartialDigraph(dg)
     >>> asymDg.exportGraphViz()
     >>> symDG = SymmetricPartialDigraph(dg)